17 Apr Why Does it Offend Us?

-You’re walking down the street and you spot someone breezily walking past you wearing a great band shirt, but there’s something slightly off… you can clearly tell that they don’t listen to the artist in question or perhaps have never even heard of the band they’re unknowingly promoting…
+You’re walking down the street and you spot someone breezily walking past you wearing a great band shirt which would usually warrant a polite now but there’s something slightly off… somehow you can tell that they either don’t listen to the artist or have never even heard of the band they’re unknowingly promoting…

-I know I’m not alone in this snap judgement and it sometimes proves difficult to admit we do this because it can be perceived as snobbery, in fact, it’s a little elitist.
+I know I’m not alone in this snap judgment and it sometimes proves difficult to admit we do this because it can be perceived as snobbery, in fact… it is a little elitist.

 Who am I to judge that they don’t listen to that music.
 I have no facts to tell me so.
-All I have is the visuals that tell me there is an inconsistency of ‘social codes’ that doesn’t quite ring true to what I perceive the artist’s brand representing, and all that happens viscerally, in an instant… so what is happening here?
+All I have is the visual cues which tell me that there is an inconsistency of ‘social codes’ which don’t quite ring true to what I think the artist’s brand represents… and all that happens viscerally in an instant… so what is happening here?

 But why does it seem to offend people?

 A sense of belonging is a core need – this is not a new invention, it goes all the way back to our caveman roots when we had nomadic tribes and clubbed people over the head with sticks for disagreeing with us.
 But it’s more interesting than just that, because, at the same time as having this longing to feel connection, we also need to feel significant and uniquely different from one another.

 By looking around and spotting other people we should be able to feel a total and sublime connection right here and now; and that’s being apart of a massive, global and dominant species.
 But we don’t.
 In fact, the larger the population grows, the lonelier we can feel.
 The denser the city we live in, the higher the chance of depression – but still, the possibility of connection has increased, so how do we actually build a connection which empowers us?

 We talk to each other.
 We recognise patterns.
 We associate ourselves with certain people who mirror similar values and understandings of the world and then network and filter into larger (or smaller) groups.